 Second Degree Manslaughter – usually causing the death of another due to one’s culpable negligence or unreasonably risky behavior.

-Criminal Vehicular Homicide – causes the death of another as a result of operating a motor vehicle.
+Criminal Vehicular Homicide – causing the death of another as a result of operating a motor vehicle.

 The penalties for murder, manslaughter, and criminal vehicular homicide are severe.
 A conviction can bring a sentence of life in prison, some shorter prison term, registration as a violent criminal, significant fines, and extensive treatment or program participation.
 Additionally, some of these crimes have mandatory sentences.
 For example, murder in the first degree carries a mandatory sentence of life in prison.
 The attorneys at Sieben Edmunds can represent you as your Minnesota Murder Defense Lawyer.